 - South Carolina

 SURE’s mission is to unite people of faith in Sarasota County so that they can powerfully hold systems accountable in the community to a Godly standard of justice.
-For ten years, SURE has been a definitive ministry in Sarasota, crossing lines of faith, denomination, age, race, geography, and income.
+For over a decade, SURE has been a definitive ministry in Sarasota, crossing lines of faith, denomination, age, race, geography, and income.
 Members of SURE congregations work hard to build relationships in their congregations and their communities, discuss their concerns for the city and county, research solutions to serious problems they select, present them to the proper officials and work with them to make “sure” those officials remain accountable.

 Restorative Justice In an effort to stop the school-to-prison pipeline and reduce recidivism among youth offenders, SURE worked with Sarasota County Public Schools to begin training and implementing a restorative justice pilot program in 2011 in two district schools – Emma E. Booker Elementary and Booker Middle School.
 Based on the results in these two schools, the Superintendent of schools has promised to implement this restorative justice program in all 24 county elementary schools by 2015, which will impact over 15,000 students.